 We continuously seek to improve the procurement process in order to obtain best value from the contracts we enter into and to minimise the administration costs of buying.
-The Trust currently spends in excess of £140 million on non-pay expenditure.
 Please note, you do not have a contract with the Trust unless you have an official purchase order or contract issued by the procurement department.

 Supplier and Contractors

 The Atamis system is our choice for the Trust’s tendering opportunities.

 The Trust works closely with its suppliers to deliver high quality healthcare services.
 The Trust expects its employees and suppliers to comply with the following “Golden rules” which have been adopted:

 - The Trust procurement department is the first point of contact both for current, new and potential suppliers.

 - All supplier/company staff whilst on site must wear an ID badge with their name and company clearly visible.

 - Trust staff should seek advice and support from the procurement department where there are issues/queries.